mmarx/brother_ql_web/README.md

 In addition to the Python package requirements itself, `fontconfig` should be installed on your system.
 It's used to identify and inspect fonts on your machine.
 This package is pre-installed on many Linux distributions.
 If you're using a Mac, you might want to use [Homebrew](https://brew.sh) to install fontconfig using [`brew install fontconfig`](https://formulae.brew.sh/formula/fontconfig).

+If you are not able to install or use `fontconfig` for some reasons, `fontra` is available as a fallback.
+You can install if using the `fontra` extra.

 ### Configuration file

 Grab a copy of the [example configuration file](https://github.com/FriedrichFroebel/brother_ql_web/blob/master/config.example.json) and adjust it to your needs.
 You can store this file on your device wherever you want - just make sure to remember the full path as you will have to pass it to the CLI.